pityaf/codecademy-oldcampflexbox/README.md

 # codecademy-oldcampflexbox
-Personal project on responsive design in Codecademy Front-End carrier path
+Personal project on responsive design in Codecademy Front-End Career Path

 Designed in Figma